How to Prepare for the New Brunswick SAFE Home Assessment Without Failing

 Bathrooms:

-- Are medications locked or in a locked cabinet?
+- Are medications inaccessible to children, for example in a locked cabinet?

 - Is there a lock on the door that cannot trap a young child?